- General Information

 - Preferred Citation

-- ICFA is located on the 2nd floor of the Dumbarton Oaks Research Library.
+- ICFA is located on the 2nd floor of the Dumbarton Oaks Library.

-- Materials are available for research by appointment only Monday through Friday 9 AM - 12 PM and 1 PM - 5 PM.
+- Access to ICFA is by appointment only.
+Monday through Friday, 9 AM - 12 PM and 1 PM - 4:30 PM.

-- Researchers, including Dumbarton Oaks staff, fellows, and readers, are welcome to use the archival collections in ICFA.
+- Researchers, including Dumbarton Oaks staff, fellows, and readers, are welcome to use ICFA's document and photograph collections.
 Guests are not permitted.